-My own daily driver for the past several years.
-This is the comparatively rare First Series W124 saloon, without Sacco panels and with grey bumpers.
+This is a comparatively rare First Series W124 saloon, without Sacco panels and with grey bumpers.
 What is particularly unusual about this car is that it has the 3-litre petrol injected six-cylinder with a five-speed manual gearbox.

 Converted to manual gearbox in 2015 using a complete engine and five-speed removed from one of the very rare factory 300E manuals, also from 1989 and pre-facelift.
 The